 Our subsidiaries Tall Pines Insurance Company and EWI RE, Inc. provide for or broker certain insurance or reinsurance policies for Contran and certain of its subsidiaries and affiliates, including us.
 Tall Pines purchases reinsurance for substantially all of the risks it underwrites from third party insurance carriers with an A.M.
 Best Company rating of generally at least A- (Excellent).
 Consistent with insurance industry practices, Tall Pines and EWI receive commissions from insurance and reinsurance underwriters and/or assess fees for the policies that they provide or broker to us.
-We received cash payments for insurance premiums from Contran and certain other affiliates not members of our consolidated financial reporting group of \$5.7 million in each of 2013 and 2014 and \$5.4 million in 2015.
+We received cash payments for insurance premiums from Contran and certain other affiliates not members of our consolidated financial reporting group of \$5.7 million in 2014 and \$5.4 million 2015 and \$5.3 million in 2016.
 These amounts also include payments to insurers or reinsurers through EWI for the reimbursement of claims within our applicable deductible or retention ranges that such insurers or reinsurers paid to third parties on our behalf, as well as amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
-We expect these relationships with Tall Pines and EWI will continue in 2016.
+We expect these relationships with Tall Pines and EWI will continue in 2017.

 With respect to certain of such jointly-owned policies, it is possible that unusually large losses incurred by one or more insureds during a given policy period could leave the other participating companies without adequate coverage under that policy for the balance of the policy period.
-As a result, Contran and certain of its subsidiaries and affiliates, including us, have entered into a loss sharing agreement under which any uninsured loss is shared by those entities who have submitted claims under the relevant policy.
-We believe the benefits, in the form of reduced premiums and broader coverage associated with the group coverage for such policies, justifies the risk associated with the potential for any uninsured loss.
+As a result, and in the event that the available coverage under a particular policy would become exhausted by one or more claims, Contran and certain of its subsidiaries and affiliates, including us, have entered into a loss sharing agreement under which any uninsured loss arising because the available coverage had been exhausted by one or more claims will be shared ratably amongst those entities that had submitted claims under the relevant policy.
+We believe the benefits in the form of reduced premiums and broader coverage associated with the group coverage for such policies justify the risk associated with the potential for any uninsured loss.

 Contran and certain of its subsidiaries, including us, participate in a combined information technology data recovery program that Contran provides from a data recovery center that it established.
 Pursuant to the program, Contran and certain of its subsidiaries, including us, as a group share information technology data recovery services.
 The program apportions its costs among the participating companies.
-We paid Contran \$186,000 in 2013, \$243,000 in 2014 and \$298,000 in 2015 for such services.
-We expect that this relationship with Contran will continue in 2016.
+We paid Contran \$243,000 in 2014, \$298,000 in 2015 and \$253,000 in 2016 for such services.
+We expect that this relationship with Contran will continue in 2017.

 WCS is required to provide certain financial assurances to the Texas government agencies with respect to certain decommissioning obligations related to our facility in West Texas.
-See Note 17.
+See Note 18.
 Such financial assurances may be provided by various means.
 We and certain of our affiliates have provided or assisted WCS with providing such financial assurance, as specified below.
-Upon completing the pending sale of WCS to Rockwell discussed in Note 3,we and our affiliates would no longer be required to provide or assist with such financial assurance.
+Upon completing the pending sale of WCS to Rockwell discussed in Note 3, we and our affiliates would no longer be required to provide or assist with such financial assurance.